owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 Manual Installation
 -------------------

-If you do not want to use packages, here is how you setup ownCloud on from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:
+.. note:: If you do not want to use packages, here is how you setup ownCloud on from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:

 Prerequisites
 ~~~~~~~~~~~~~

-This tutorial assumes you have terminal access to the machine you want to install
+.. note:: This tutorial assumes you have terminal access to the machine you want to install
 owncloud on.
 Although this is not an absolute requirement, installation without it
 is highly likely to require contacting your hoster (e.g. for installing required
 modules).